meilisearch/documentation/reference/api/typo_tolerance.md

 #### `disableOnAttributes`

-An array of attributes with the typo tolerance feature disabled.
+An array of attributes on which the typo tolerance feature is disabled.

 ## Update typo tolerance